Settings

 A new entry of the chosen type will be appended to the list:

-You can add as many blocks to your Matrix field as you’d like—or at least as many as the field’s Min Blocks and Max Blocks settings allow.
+You can add as many nested entries to your Matrix field as you’d like—or at least as many as the field’s Min Entries and Max Entries settings allow.

 Each block has a menu that provides access to additional controls:

-If multiple blocks are selected, the Collapse/Expand, Disable/Enable, and Delete options will apply to each of them.
+If multiple nested entries are selected, the Collapse/Expand, Disable/Enable, and Delete options will apply to each of them.

 You can collapse inline Matrix blocks by choosing the Collapse menu option or by double-clicking on a block’s title bar.
 When a block is collapsed, its title bar will show a preview of its content so you can still identify which block it is.

 The As cards view mode provides many of the same management tools, but the entries are represented as read-only cards.
-Double-click any card to edit its content, or use the “Move” icon (
+Double-click any card to edit its content in a slideout, or use the “Move” icon (

 Finally, the As an element index view mode behaves just like a normal element index—except it only ever shows the entries owned by that field.
 This mode is perfect for large data sets that may span multiple pages, need to be sorted by nested fields, or that would otherwise be unwieldy as blocks or cards.